open-contracts/docs/docs/source/setup.rst

     pip3 install -r ec2_instance/requirements.txt
     sudo reboot

+Which installs dependencies and downloads our repo from https://github.com/open-contracts/enclave-protocol.
-Then login again, and proceed to build the enclaves.
+Login again afterwards, and proceed to build the enclave images.

 Build and run enclave
 ---------------------
-To build the enclaves from source, you simply run:
+To build the enclave images from source, you simply run:

 .. code-block:: console